oracle-livelabs/adb/shared/adb-application-migration/translate-postgre-sql-statements-to-oracle-sql/translate-postgre-sql-statements-to-oracle-sql.md

     ```
   ![Use DBMS_CLOUD_MIGRATION.MIGRATE_SQL Procedure](images/migrate-sql-procedure.png)

-  This accepts PostgreSQL statement as input, translates the PostgreSQL statement to Oracle SQL.
+  This accepts PostgreSQL statement as input and translates it to Oracle SQL.
 The translated statement is then assigned to the `translated_sql_output` variable.
   You can display the output (translated statement) using `DBMS_OUTPUT.PUT_LINE`.

 ## Task 2: Use the `DBMS_CLOUD_MIGRATION.MIGRATE_SQL` Function to Translate a PostgreSQL statement to Oracle SQL

 The `DBMS_CLOUD_MIGRATION.MIGRATE_SQL`function  enables you to translate a non-SQL statement to Oracle SQL.
 With the `DBMS_CLOUD_MIGRATION.MIGRATE_SQL` function you can translate only one SQL statement per call.

+**Note:**  With the `DBMS_CLOUD_MIGRATION.MIGRATE_SQL` function you can translate only one SQL statement per call.

 ### Run the `DBMS_CLOUD_MIGRATION.MIGRATE_SQL` function